sw33tLie/bbscope/README.md

   -b, --bbpOnly             Only fetch programs offering monetary rewards -c, --categories string   Scope categories, comma separated (Available: all, url, cidr, mobile, android, apple, other, hardware, code) (default "all")
-  -h, --help                help for h1
+  -d, --descToo             Also print the scope description (some URLs might be here) -h, --help                help for h1
-  -p, --pvtOnly             Only fetch data from private programs -t, --token string        HackerOne session token (__Host-session cookie) -u, --urlsToo             Also print the program URL (on each line)
+      --noToken             Don't use a session token (aka public programs only) -p, --pvtOnly             Only fetch data from private programs -t, --token string        HackerOne session token (__Host-session cookie) -u, --urlsToo             Also print the program URL (on each line)